vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 - Run the command `java -cp bin/ App` to run the game.

 ## Bugs:
 I have not found any bugs in the program yet.
-If you find any, please let me know.
+If you find any, please let me know by opening an issue from the issue tab.